marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Allow Torrent protocol, Hadoop distributed copy
 - Each S3 object can have up to 10 object tags
 - Each tag key can be up to 128 Unicode characters in length, and each tag value can be up to 256 Unicode characters in length
+- can achieve at least 3,500 `PUT/COPY/POST/DELETE` and 5,500 `GET/HEAD` requests per second per prefix in a bucket
+- no limits for the number of connections made to your bucket

 #### S3 Object Lambda